Skip to main content

 Icons representing the CITES Framework

-CITES aims to assist districts to create and sustain inclusive technology ecosystems that foster intentional collaboration between educational technology (EdTech), assistive technology (AT), and information technology (IT) to benefit students with disabilities and all students.
-CITES uses a design-thinking process, in partnership with districts, to refine a set of practices (the Framework) that enhance the development of a balanced and inclusive technology infrastructure.
+CITES aims to assist districts in creating and sustaining inclusive technology ecosystems that foster intentional collaboration among educational technology (EdTech), assistive technology (AT), and information technology (IT) to benefit all students, especially those with disabilities.
+CITES uses a design-thinking process, in partnership with districts, to refine a set of practices (the Framework) that enhances the development of a balanced and inclusive technology infrastructure.

-The CITES Framework is based on current research and understanding gained from the project’s Knowledge Development Districts.
-Knowledge Development districts serve as an exemplar in one or more areas of inclusive technology implementation.
+Beginning in 2020, the CITES Framework was developed based on research and understanding gained from the project’s Knowledge Development Districts.
+Knowledge Development districts served as exemplars in one or more areas of inclusive technology implementation via case stories and vignettes

-CITES made an early strategic decision to use the categories identified in the National Education Technology Plan (NETP) as a foundation for the CITES Framework.
-NETP includes UDL, AT, and accessibility.
+CITES tested and refined the Framework practices in collaboration and co-development with Framework Development Districts.
+These districts committed to three years of participation to try out evidence-based practices and provide cyclical feedback on what worked to build an inclusive technology ecosystem.
+CITES identified the 2017 National Education Technology Plan (NETP) as a foundation for the Framework.
+The 2017 NETP included UDL, AT, and accessibility.
 In this work, CITES clarifies and expands those concepts and provides guidance for creating a balanced, inclusive technology ecosystem.

 Top of Page